 Requirement 3.3.1 of TPL-001-4 requires automatic tripping of elements where relay loadability limits are exceeded.
 These trip settings are collected from TPs via the SSWG process.
 If such ratings are not available from the TPs, a default limit will be used.
 This default limit is determined to be the lower of 1) 115% of their emergency ratings and 2)150% of normal ratings.
 Under Voltage Load Shed (UVLS) from TSPs, Generator Over and Under Voltage trip settings from RARF are modeled when applicable.

-Appropriate Panhandle export interface limits, as identified by the latest planning studies, will be modeled in the economic cases if the total capacity of generation in the economic cases exceeds the interface limit.
+Appropriate Panhandle export interface limits and other Generic Transmission Constraint (GTC) limits, as identified by the latest planning studies, will be modeled in the economic cases if the total capacity of generation in the economic cases exceeds the interface limit.

 Contingency Definitions